Archive for the 'art' Category

 Lumiere Brothers“Back to basics!” cry the Lumieres.
 Here’re some snips from the Lumiere Manifesto:

 Lumiere video arises from the tradition of the French Lumiere brothers.
 Credited with some of the first footage captured, in 1895, the Lumieres are also recognized for holding the first public film screening, showing ten shorts that lasted only twenty minutes total.
 At the time, Louis Lumiere stated, “The cinema is an invention without a future,” believing that everyday photography and video [or film, as the case was] was ultimately nonsensical.
 Yet, we stand firm that Lumiere principles are essential to our existence as artists, media producers, visual creatures, and world citizens.
-Continue Reading »
+Read the rest of this entry »

 Sarah Hafner’s Quilts